Law School Scholarships Guide

 Suggestions for Negotiating Law School Scholarship Offers

-Doing research on law schools (and figuring out the likely cost-of-living expenses at each institution) could help applicants to determine which scores or grades to aim for in an effort to make law school more affordable for them.
-Tabulating expenses (and having them on hand) may also demonstrate to universities that the amounts being negotiated are based on well-documented expenses.
+Doing research on law schools (and figuring out the likely cost of living expenses at each institution) could help applicants to determine which scores or grades to aim for in an effort to make law school more affordable for them.
+Tabulating expenses (and having records on hand) may also demonstrate to universities that the amounts being negotiated are based on well-documented expenses.

 Federal vs Private Loans for Law School

-Students wanting to apply to law school could consider the differences between federal and private student loans.
-Federal loans come with certain benefits not guaranteed by private ones (such as, forbearance or income-driven repayment).
+Students wanting to apply to law school should consider the differences between federal and private student loans.
+Federal loans come with certain benefits not guaranteed by private ones (such as forbearance or income-driven repayment), and should be used first before seeking private student loans.

 It’s important to note that private student loans don’t offer the same benefits and protections afforded to federal student loan borrowers, like Public Service Loan Forgiveness (PSLF).
 If a law school applicant is interested eventually in becoming a public defender or pursuing non-profit legal work, forgiveness and forbearance perks may play a role in their decision.